 Dollars spent: Don’t want to think about it

 P.S.
 Showering becomes the most refreshing experience on these trips.
 It’s amazing how little we think about it until you only get one every three days.
 The best place to clean is at a truck stop.
 There are apps to help you find truck stops (or travel stations), but they’re usually pretty easy to find.
-You just go to the counter and tell them you want to shower – but usually they already know.
+You just go to the counter and tell them you want to shower – but usually, they already know.
 You hand over $10 and they hand you a receipt with a shower number and a code on it.
-Most of the time there is a lounge area with a TV, an arcade, laundry room and and tables with electrical outlets for your wait.
+Most of the time there is a lounge area with a TV, an arcade, laundry room, and tables with electrical outlets for your wait.
 Every few minutes a new shower number is announced over a speaker and when your number is called, you go back and find your designated room.
-You punch in the code on your receipt into the door and inside you find a clean shower, toilet, small bar of soap and a couple clean towels.
+You punch in the code on your receipt into the door and inside you find a clean shower, toilet, small bar of soap, and a couple of clean towels.
 Not sure what the time limit is, but usually it takes about 30 minutes to feel like you again.